highground88/printer-monitor/README.md

 * Can query the Octoprint [PSU Control plugin](https://plugins.octoprint.org/plugins/psucontrol/) to enter clock or blank mode when PSU is off
 * Video: https://youtu.be/niRv9SCgAPk
 * Detailed build video by Chris Riley: https://youtu.be/Rm-l1FSuJpI
+* LED output on job complete to pin D3 (use a resistor to protect LED)

 ## Required Parts:
 * Wemos D1 Mini: https://amzn.to/2ImqD1n